 Two-sided Mandela Schriantara pendant set and matching earrings

-In the background of a mandela painting in turquoise shades
+In the background is a cosmic turquoise hue

-On the other side in the background, the colors of the chakras are illuminated and bright from the red base , orange, yellow, green, purple blue, purple and white
+On the other side in the background are the colors of the chakras from the red base , orange, yellow, green, blue and purple

 Decorated with a gilded frame that adds elegance, festiveness and sophistication to the necklace

 The colorful side or turquoise side can be worn intermittently in accordance with the garment you are wearing and the energy you need that day.

 Suitable for the day for jeans and a T-shirt, collared shirt or suit, over a sweater, golf or dress.
 Also suitable for the evening for a powerful presence, for connecting to yourself.
 Every time you wear it, you can create a unique and memorable look.

 The symbol of Serri Jantra is a pattern from the sacred geometry, a geometric structure of triangles that symbolizes a balance between galaxies and spirituality, the upper end of the triangle refers to the sky and the lower refers to the earth.

 Chain length 90 cm

 2.5 cm earrings in diameter